Article verified for Release 15.2 on January 5, 2025.

 - Polling enabled – Similar to Web sockets, activate polling if monitoring is enabled.
 For non-monitoring scenarios, disabling polling prevents any unintended performance impacts.

 - Polling Interval – Specify how often the client checks for new server events.
-An ideal interval is greater than or equal to 30 seconds, ensuring optimal system performance.
+An ideal interval is 30 seconds or greater, ensuring optimal system performance.

 By understanding and configuring Poling and Web sockets with precision, you can optimize your test monitoring, ensuring a seamless experience for both administrators and test-takers.